Funky Divas: Singles

 Lead single "My Lovin' (You're Never Gonna Get It)" became an instant hit, peaking at number two on the US Billboard Hot 100 and number 4 on the UK Singles Chart.
-The accompanying video for "My Lovin'" won two MTV Video Music Awards.
+The accompanying video for "My Lovin'" won a MTV Video Music Award for Best Choreography at the 1992 MTV Video Music Awards.
 The song samples the funk guitar line of James Brown's 1973 song "The Payback" from the album of the same name.
 Second single "Giving Him Something He Can Feel," a cover of the Aretha Franklin hit from the film Sparkle (1976), also became a top ten hit in the US.
 Funky Diva's third single, the rock-infused "Free Your Mind", became another top ten hit.
 In the UK, the song made the top 20.
-The video for "Free Your Mind" won three MTV Video Music Awards in 1993.
+The video for "Free Your Mind" won three MTV Video Music Awards for Best R&B Video, Best Dance Video and Best Choreography at the 1993 MTV Video Music Awards.

 By the time the fourth single, "Give It Up, Turn It Loose", was released in late 1992, the Funky Divas album was already certified triple platinum in the US by the RIAA.
 The single gave the group another UK top 40 hit.
 The fifth and final single released from Funky Divas was "Love Don't Love You", which was remixed for its release.
 The video for the single consists of clips from previous En Vogue videos "Giving Him Something He Can Feel", "Free Your Mind", as well as two of their 1990 videos "Lies" and "You Don't Have to Worry".
 A second edition of the album containing the later hits "Runaway Love" and "Whatta Man" (with Salt-N-Pepa) was released in the UK in 1994.
 This edition of Funky Divas also includes remixed versions of "Hip Hop Lover", "It Ain't Over Till the Fat Lady Sings", and "Love Don't Love You" (a different remix from the US single release in 1993), along with slightly altered artwork inside the CD booklet.

 Track listing

+All songs written and produced by Denzil Foster & Thomas McElroy, except where noted.